skrapeit/skrape.it/README.md

 > You can find further examples in the [projects integration tests](https://github.com/skrapeit/skrape.it/blob/master/integrationtests/src/test/kotlin/DslTest.kt).

+### Android
+We have a working [Android sample](https://github.com/skrapeit/skrape.it/tree/master/examples/android) using jetpack-compose in our example projects as living documentation.

 ### Parse and verify HTML from String
 ```kotlin
 @Test